 The average customer service response time is an impressive 15 seconds according to this ExpressVPN review video from ProPrivacy.

-The monthly cost of the 12 month plan is calculated based on this deal which includes 3 months additional months free.
+The monthly ExpressVPN subscription cost of the 12-month plan is calculated based on this deal which includes an additional 3 months free.

 The company positions itself as a premium VPN provider.
 I think of it as the Apple of VPNs.